user-grinch/Project-Props/README.md

 - 🔗 [James's Props – Improved Map Environment](https://libertycity.net/files/gta-san-andreas/209720-jamess-props-improved-map-environment.html)
 - 🔗 *Reaper’s Camp* – a **Breaking Bad-inspired** trailer site with realistic detailing

 ## ⚙️ About Merging

-All merging was performed using a **custom script**:
-- The script performs smart collision detection, thanks to that we were able to merge many mapping projects and assure Urbanize compatibility
+All merging was performed using a **custom script**.
+The script performs smart collision detection, thanks to that we were able to merge many mapping projects and assure Urbanize compatibility.

-  ## If you notice any **object collision**, visual glitch, or bug:
+If you notice any **object collision**, visual glitch, or bug:
   - **Please report it!**
   - Include a **screenshot** and **exact XYZ coordinates**
   - We patch bugs quickly and consistently !

-### ⚠️ Urbanize Compatibility Note
+## ⚠️ Urbanize Compatibility Note

 If you prefere Urbanize Mailboxes, Hydrants and Parking Meters - Use default settings If you want the best experience disable Urbanize Mailboxes, Hydrants and Parking Meters in the modloader/Urbanize/Map/Loader.txt